the-candy-shop/starksheet-monorepo/packages/starksheet-webapp/README.md

 the mainnet for final testing.

 The ENV variable `REACT_APP_NETWORK` is used to select the target network.
-By default (not set), it will target the devnet, see [Starksheet cairo README](../starksheet-cairo/README.md#deployment).
+By default (not set), it will target the starknet-devnet, see [Starksheet cairo README](../starksheet-cairo/README.md#deployment).

 The app will automatically uses the latest deployments made in